 Is Oral Cancer In Your Future?

-For most of us the mere mention of cancer is frightening.
-However, with today’s medical advancements many types of cancer of very treatable and curable.
+For most of the world the mere mention of the word cancer is frightening.
+Everyone’s lives have been touched in some way by this dreaded disease.
+However, with today’s medical advancements many different types of cancer of very treatable and very curable.
 Unfortunately, oral cancer is not one of those types of cancer.
-In fact oral cancer kills one person per hour every day of the year in the United States alone.
-Another issue with oral cancer is it is often not detected until the later stages when it is most deadly.
+In fact, oral cancer kills one person per hour every day of the year in the United States alone.
+Another issue with oral cancer is it is often not detected until the later stages when it is too late for treatment.

 What Is Oral Cancer?

 Oral cancer includes any cancer that begins and develops in your mouth.
 This can mean the throat, cheeks, tongue, hard and soft palates, floor of the mouth, or lips.
 Oral cancer usually begins as a sore in the mouth that does not heal.
 Unfortunately, many assume it is just a canker sore or a pizza burn and ignore it.
 This usually leads to a much later detection of the disease.
 The majority of oral cancer is classified as squamous cell carcinoma, which attacks epithelial cells.

 Males are at a higher risk of developing oral cancer.
 They run 2 times (2x) the risk as females do of developing oral cancer.
 That may be because many of the top causes of oral cancer, such as smoking, are more widely practiced by men than women.
 As for age, people who are middle-aged and older are most likely to develop the disease.